rodrigoPM/idt-stackoverflow/implementation/README.md

 In this project we need a tool that allow us make Business Intelligence, this tool is Power BI.
 Power BI allow us to connect directly to BigQuery using DirectQuery, already connected we can creating all dashboard we considers necessary to answer the analytical needs.

-Dimensional model in BigQuery
+Dimensional model in BigQuery:<br>
 ![Big Query](images/bigquery.png)

-Dimensional model in Power BI
+Dimensional model in Power BI:<br>
 ![Power BI](images/powerBI.png)